35.150 Carpatolechia notatella (Hübner, 1813)

 In October 2012 a well developed larva was found inside a gall on Salix aurita in Garten Wood, Abernethy Forest NNR (NH954188) - no frass was evident.
 There was no other occupant in the gall and following pupation, C. notatella emerged in May 2013.
 It is assumed the larva crawled into an existing, empty, gall purely for pupation.
 Two similar galls nearby were empty.
 An article on this find was published by P. Shirley in Cecidology Vol.28, No 2:55.

-* Bred extensively across England; first noted in Berkshire 1987 (M. F. V. Corley) and most recently in North Northumberland 2015 (T. Tams).
+* Bred extensively across England; first noted in Berkshire 1987 (M. F. V. Corley); more recently in North Northumberland 2015 (T. Tams).

 ** Bred in Berkshire 1977 (R. Fairclough).

-*** Bred in Ireland, Scotland and southern England; first in West Ross 1965 (E. C. Pelham-Clinton) and most recently in East Ross 2007 (R J Heckford).
+*** Bred in Ireland, Scotland and southern England; first in West Ross 1965 (E. C. Pelham-Clinton); more recently in East Ross 2007 (R J Heckford) and Isle of Mull in 2024 (C. Austick)

 **** Bred in East Inverness-shire 2000 (R J Heckford).